 If one plate (from a set of two plates) is lost, stolen or destroyed, you don’t need to complete a police report.
-Bring the plate you have to a DMV office to surrender the registration.
+Bring the plate you have to your county's DMV office to surrender the registration.
 However, if you would like to replace your plates without paying a fee, you must submit a police report or an MV-78B indicating the plate was stolen or destroyed as a result of a crime.

 How can I get new plates?